Send the link below via email or IMCopy

 Sometimes you can also decode the root!

-Practice writing a meaningful sentence using these four words:
+Practice writing a meaningful sentence using these words:

 voracious - eager, craving or eating a large amount of food